theolivenbaum/resin/README.md

 ## What is this?

-A semi-precise [search engine](https://didyougogo.com) with a simple boolean query language that handles big data with a breeze because of it's relatively simple language model.
+A vector space model [search engine](https://didyougogo.com) with a simple boolean query language that handles big data with a breeze because of it's relatively simple language model.

 ## Bag-of-characters model

 The first-level index is a graph of words embedded as bags-of-characters.
 Allthough not immediately noticable this model is a little inprecise.

-## Bag-of-words model
+##Vector space model

 The second-level index is a graph of documents embedded as bags-of-bags-of-characters.
 This model does not add preciseness but creates clusters of similar documents.